ibakshay/action-template/README.md

 See the walkthrough located [here](https://github.com/actions/toolkit/blob/master/docs/javascript-action.md).

-In addition to walking your through how to create an action, it also provides strategies for versioning, releasing and referencing your actions.
+In addition to walking your through how to create an action, it also provides strategies for versioning, releasing and referencing your actions..